swissmanu/mse-thesis/content/content.md

 ### Community Reception

 At the day of release, I announced the extension via its own Twitter account [\@rxjsdebugging](https://twitter.com/rxjsdebugging).
-Up until the 30th of December 2021, the tweet got a total of more than 77k impressions ([Appendix @sec:release-tweet-stats]).
-Further, the extension was downloaded 954 times ([Appendix @sec:marketplace]), and counted 51 unique users based on collected analytics data (see [Appendices @sec:analytics; Appendices @sec:analytics-dashboard] for more details).
-The extension was featured in a live Twitch stream by [\@webdave_de](https://twitter.com/webdave_de), a Google Developer Export specialized on Angular^[The recording of the stream is unavailable at this time, unfortunately.].
+Up until the 30th of December 2021, the tweet got a total 77k impressions ([Appendix @sec:release-tweet-stats]).
+Further, the extension itself was downloaded 954 times ([Appendix @sec:marketplace]), counted 51 unique users based on collected analytics data (see [Appendices @sec:analytics; Appendices @sec:analytics-dashboard] for more details), and got featured in a live Twitch stream by [\@webdave_de](https://twitter.com/webdave_de), a Google Developer Expert specialized on Angular development^[The recording of the stream is unavailable at this time, unfortunately.].

-- Again: Verification that this is a problem
-- Showing new gaps
-- Verification that ux works
+The overall response of the community allows for two interpretations: First, engineers effectivly long for a debugger that works with RxJS-specific RP abstractions, which is integrated with their IDE.
+Second, ....
+GAP ANALYSIS based ON FEEDBACK

-### ISSTA Research Paper
+### ISSTA `22 Research Paper

 Beside the practical effort done, I wrote another research paper with Markus Stolze documenting the latest proceedings on RP debugging for RxJS.
-At the time of writing this thesis, the latest version of this paper, containing revisions based on the feedback of a double-blind review with three reviewers, was submitted to the technical papers track of the 31st ACM SIGSOFT International Symposium on Software Testing and Analysis 2022 (ISSTA).
-The paper, along with the relevant supplementary material, is available in [Appendix @sec:paper-2] as part of this thesis.
+At the time of writing this thesis, the latest version of this paper, containing revisions based on the feedback of a double-blind review with three reviewers, was submitted to the technical papers track of the 31st ACM SIGSOFT International Symposium on Software Testing and Analysis 2022 (ISSTA `22).
+The submitted review version of the paper, along with the relevant supplementary material, is available in [Appendix @sec:paper-2].

 # Future Work {#sec:future-work}